tata1mg/deputydev-vscode-extension/CONTRIBUTING.md

 ## Submitting changes

-1) Fork the repo, create a feature branch
+1) Fork-based workflow (default; non-maintainers)
+- Non-maintainers cannot create branches on the upstream repository.
+- Fork this repository to your GitHub account.
+- In your fork, create a branch using the same conventions: feat/…, fix/…, chore/…, docs/…
+- Push to your fork and open a Pull Request against the upstream default branch (usually main).
+If unsure, target main.
+- Enable "Allow edits by maintainers" on the PR.

+2) Maintainers-only workflow (optional)
+- Maintainers may create branches directly in the upstream repository.
 - Branch naming: feat/…, fix/…, chore/…, docs/…

-2) Ensure quality gates pass
+3) Ensure quality gates pass
-- Build succeeds (yarn build:all) or dev watch compiles cleanly
+- Build succeeds (yarn build:all) or dev watch compiles cleanly.
-- Lint/format pass (see commands above)
+- Lint/format pass (yarn lint, yarn lint:fix, yarn format).
-- No TypeScript errors
+- No TypeScript errors.
+- Pre-commit hooks pass (Husky).
-- Update docs and .env.example if needed
+- Update README.md and .env.example if you introduce user-visible changes or configuration.
+- Add tests or usage notes for behavioral changes.
-- UI changes: add screenshots/GIFs to the PR description
+- UI changes: add screenshots/GIFs to the PR description.

-3) Commit messages
+4) Commit messages
-- Prefer clear, conventional-style messages (e.g., feat:, fix:, chore:, docs:)
+- Prefer clear, conventional-style messages (feat:, fix:, chore:, docs:, refactor:).

-4) Open a Pull Request
+5) Open a Pull Request
+- Describe the motivation, what changed, and how you validated it.
-- Link related issues, describe the change, its impact, and testing steps
+- Link related issues.
+- Avoid bumping the version; maintainers handle releases

 ## Versioning and release notes